-Oliver Chyan, Professor and Director of the Interfacial Electrochemistry and Materials Research Laboratory; Ph.D., Massachusetts Institute of Technology.
-Interfacial electrochemistry; electroanalytical chemistry; kinetics and thermodynamics of the electron transfer processes; Plasma assist functional thin-film materials; semiconductor photoelectrochemistry.
+Oliver Chyan, Professor; Ph.D., Massachusetts Institute of Technology.
+Interfacial electrochemistry; electroanalytical chemistry; kinetics and thermodynamics of the electron transfer processes; plasma assist functional thin-film materials; semiconductor photoelectrochemistry.

-Thomas Cundari, Regents Professor and Co-director of the Center for Advanced Scientific Computing and Modeling; Ph.D., University of Florida.
-Computational chemistry; inorganic chemistry; organometallic chemistry; computer-aided catalyst design; modeling of metal-containing enzymes and advanced materials; catalyst and biological informatics.
+Thomas R. Cundari, Regents Professor; Ph.D., University of Florida.
+Computational chemistry; inorganic chemistry; organometallic chemistry; computer-aided catalyst design; modeling of metal-containing enzymes and advanced materials; catalyst informatics.

 Francis DíSouza, Professor; Ph.D., Indian Institute of Science (India).
 Chemistry and supramolecular chemistry of metal macrocycles and carbon nanomaterials; photoelectrochemistry and photovoltaics; electrochemical and photochemical sensors and catalysts; fluorescent chemosensors and biosensors.

-Jeffry A. Kelber, Regents Professor and Director of the Center for Electronic Materials Processing and Integration; Ph.D., University of Illinois.
+Jeffry A. Kelber, Regents Professor; Ph.D., University of Illinois.
 Deposition and electronic properties of carbon-based and boron-carbide-based electronic materials; plasma/surface interactions; chemical vapor deposition of thin films; free radical interactions with surfaces.

-Paul Marshall, Regents Professor; Ph.D., University of Cambridge.
+Paul Marshall, Regents Professor; Ph.D., University of Cambridge (United Kingdom).
 Physical/computational chemistry; gas-phase kinetics of atoms and small molecules; atmospheric and combustion chemistry.

 Mohammad A. Omary, Professor; Ph.D., University of Maine.
-Luminescent materials; molecular electronics including phosphorescent light-emitting diodes, solid-state photovoltaics and transistors; metal-organic frameworks for clean energy storage; biological imaging and sensing; toxin-free noble metal nanoparticles for photothermal therapy and drug delivery.
+Luminescent materials; molecular electronics including organic light-emitting diodes, photovoltaics and thin film transistors; metal-organic frameworks for clean energy storage and gas separation; biological imaging and sensing; toxin-free noble metal nanoparticles for photothermal therapy and drug delivery.

 Michael G. Richmond, Professor; Ph.D., University of Alabama.
 Ligand substitution processes in metal clusters, inorganic photochemistry and photocatalysis; redox catalysis; inorganic reaction mechanisms; thermal catalysis using CO, CO2, SO2 and alkanes as chemical feedstocks.

-LeGrande Slaughter, Associate Professor; Ph.D., Cornell University.
-Inorganic and organometallic synthesis applied to the design of catalysts and novel materials; homogeneous catalysis of organic reactions of medicinal or industrial importance; nanostructured organometallic catalysts.
+LeGrande M. Slaughter, Associate Professor; Ph.D., Cornell University.
+Inorganic and organometallic synthesis applied to the design of catalysts and novel materials; homogeneous catalysis of organic reactions of medicinal or industrial importance; catalysis for energy conversion.

-Guido Verbeck, Assistant Professor; Ph.D., Texas A&M University.
-Development of novel applications and portable instrumentation to elucidate new materials, characterize illicit chemistries and further gas phase interaction chemistry.
+Guido Verbeck, Associate Professor; Ph.D., Texas A&M University.
+Development of novel applications and portable instrumentation to elucidate new materials; characterize illicit chemistries and further gas phase interaction chemistry.

-Angela K. Wilson, Regents Professor and Co-director of the Center for Advanced Scientific Computing and Modeling; Ph.D., University of Minnesota.
+Angela K. Wilson, Regents Professor; Ph.D., University of Minnesota.
 Computational/physical chemistry; development of methodology and the use of this methodology in numerous areas including transition metal chemistry and atmospheric chemistry.

 W. Justin Youngblood, Assistant Professor; Ph.D., North Carolina State University.
-Organic chemistry; materials chemistry.
+Organic chemistry; materials chemistry; photochemistry; photoelectrochemistry; photovoltaics.

 The Department of Chemistry at the University of North Texas offers you an opportunity to change the world.

 Our faculty members are committed to excellence and your success.
-They have been recognized in their fields by the American Association for the Advancement of Science, the National Science Foundation, the Inter-American Photochemical Society and the American Chemical Society, among others.
-They also serve as editors or on editorial boards of major journals, and receiving extensive citations for their research endeavors.
+Theyíve been recognized in their fields by the American Association for the Advancement of Science, the National Science Foundation, the Inter-American Photochemical Society and the American Chemical Society, among others.
+They also serve as editors or on editorial boards of major journals and receive extensive citations for their research endeavors.

-We recognize that new frontiers in chemistry often incorporate two or more traditional areas.
-Your advisors can assist you in designing unique interdisciplinary study opportunities.
-You may choose from a wide variety of research programs including:
+New frontiers in chemistry often incorporate two or more traditional areas, and your advisors can help you design unique interdisciplinary study opportunities.
+A wide variety of research programs are available including:

-Department research to solve many of chemistryís complex issues is supported by the National Science Foundation, the U.S. Departments of Energy and Education, the U.S. Air Force, the Semiconductor Research Corp., the Welch Foundation, the American Chemical Societyís Petroleum Research Fund, and many other federal and industrial sources.
+Our research is supported by the National Science Foundation, the Department of Energy, the Office of Naval Research, the Department of Defense Battlefield Forensic Program, the Welch Foundation, and other federal and industrial sources.

 Research laboratories are housed in the Chemistry Building and the Science Research Building with access to university-wide shared facilities, including those at Discovery Park.
-Our department possesses more than $6.3 million of equipment and maintains a wide range of instrumentation to facilitate graduate research in:
+Our department possesses numerous modern equipment and instruments for research in:

-The department houses the U.S. Department of Education-supported Center for Advanced Scientific Computing and Modeling (CASCaM), which is one of the nationís most comprehensive computational chemistry programs.
-The computers are used for extensive quantum chemistry and molecular modeling applications by both computational and experimental research groups in chemistry.
-The department also maintains many other state-of-the-art facilities and resources including:
+The department also houses the Center for Advanced Scientific Computing and Modeling, one of the nationís foremost computational chemistry programs.
+The state-of-the-art computers are used for extensive quantum chemistry and molecular modeling applications by both computational and experimental research groups in chemistry.
+The department also maintains:

 You must meet the admission requirements for the Toulouse Graduate School and submit specific materials to the program.
 A holistic approach is used that considers the following factors and documents: